saurabh-dighe/kubernetes/README.md

 ```

-### Ho2w can we authenticat to kubernetes cluster ?
+### How can we authenticat to kubernetes cluster ?

 ```
     $ aws eks update-kubeconfig --name clusterName
 ```
+### How to check where u connected to kubernetes cluster or not?

+      kubectl config current-context
+      kubectl describe pod PODNAME

 ### What is the structued of Kubernetes Commands ?